 Compás – has many meanings in flamenco, but generally refers to the rhythmic cycle of the palo and the accented beats.

 Escobilla – a rhythmically clear and constant accompaniment section intended to feature a dancer’s footwork.
-These are commonly used melodic phrases that fall into a 3/4 time.
+These are commonly used melodic phrases that fall into a 3/4 time, and are often found in the Alegrías form.

 Falseta – similar to a guitar solo, a falseta is a self-contained melodic idea that can last as many compás cycles as the artist desires.